MLB Trade Deadline by the Numbers: How Did 2022 Compare to Other Years?

-MLB trade deadline by the numbers: How did 2022 compare to other years? originally appeared on NBC Sports Chicago
+MLB trade deadline by the numbers: How did 2022 compare to other years? originally appeared on NBC Sports Washington

 The 2022 MLB trade deadline was one for the books.